-Like we mentioned above, SBV ads are visible in search results and on product detail pages both in-app and in browser.
+As we mentioned above, SBV ads are visible in search results and on product detail pages both in-app and in the browser.
 Because it’s specific to the Amazon shopping platform, it may also have a better conversion rate.

 This is because SBV inherently targets customers with buying intent.
 Whereas, with AVA, ads can interrupt viewers who have no intention of interacting with advertised products.

 Unlike traditional Amazon PPC ads, SBV’s new ad videos can still run as advertisements even if the select product is out of stock.